 In our first experiment, we take

 which corresponds to choosing $r_1 = 0$ and $r_2 = 10$ in~\eqref{eq:g_V_quad}.
 Additionally, we assume that $Q(t)=\sin 10t$.

-In Figure~\ref{fig:case1}, we compare our result against the analytical solution.
+In Figure~\ref{fig:case1}, we compare our result against the analytic solution.
 In particular, Figure~\ref{subfig:case1_w} shows the evolution of the price function $\omega(t)$ over time.
-The solid blue line represents the numerical solution obtained by our method, while the dashed green line indicates the analytic solution.
+The green solid line represents the numerical solution obtained by our method, while the black dashed line indicates the analytic solution.
 The two curves overlap with an $l_\infty$ error of $1.33\times10^{-14}$, suggesting that our method accurately captures the pricing behavior predicted by theory.
 The sinusoidal structure of $\omega(t)$ reflects the oscillatory nature of the input signal $Q(t)$; in particular, the trends of $Q(t)$ and $\omega(t)$, or $\omega^*(t)$, are opposite, which is consistent with the real-life economic intuition that price decreases as supply increases.

 Furthermore, in Figure~\ref{subfig:case1_z}, we investigate the trajectories $z(t)$ of a sample of $10$ agents.
-The trajectory of each agent is shown with a pair of lines: a solid one for the numerical solution and a dashed one for the analytical one.
+The trajectory of each agent is shown with a pair of lines: a green solid one for the numerical solution and a dashed black one for the analytic one.
 These trajectories illustrate how agents adjust their states over time under the influence of the price $\omega(t)$.
 The $l_\infty$ error of $1.29\times10^{-14}$ validates the consistency of the numerical results with the theoretical prediction.